SLboat/Openwrt_12.09_r36088-USB11_RESET_PATCH/README.md

 ```

 ### thanks to
-Thx to Carambola2,and all the guy(Squonk,lsoltero,pepe2k,mips) to research this.
+* Thx to Carambola2,and all the guy(Squonk,lsoltero,pepe2k,mips) to research this.
+* Thx Pete Howe help this document be can readable